troglobit/uredir/README.md

       -n      Run in foreground, do not detach from controlling terminal -s      Use syslog, even if running in foreground, default w/o -n -v      Show program version

-    If DST:PORT is left out the program operates in echo mode.

 Example